amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 <br><br>
 **Let's model!**

-Eventhough we already know the models we're going to use in this walkthrough, **caret** supports a huge number of models.
+Even though we already know the models we're going to use in this walkthrough, **caret** supports a huge number of models.
 Here is how to get the current list supported by the version on your computer:

 ```r